 If a student needs to miss several days of class because of illness or other problems, they must contact each of their instructors to make special arrangements to make up coursework.
 Students should consult with their faculty advisor for any anticipated extended leaves.

-Semester grades can be accessed through the Buckeye Link Student Center.
+Semester grades can be accessed through My Buckeye Link.

 Grades That Determine Point-Hour Ratio (GPA)